-I was sexually abused by a priest for many years.
-By the time I was 22, I left the Church, feeling lost, hurt and abandoned by it all.
-It took a number of years for me to return, and, as you can read in older blog posts, I fell about as far from the path God intended for me as I could have.
+I was sexually and physically abused by a priest for many years.
+By the time I was 22, I left the Church, feeling lost, hurt and abandoned by it all when the diocese not only refused to help me, but my abuser was allowed to continue as an active priest to this day.
+It took nearly two decades for me to return, and, as you can read in an older blog post, I fell about as far from the path God intended for me as I could have.

 For pretty obvious reasons, this isn't a subject that I'm normally moved to talk about, especially in a public blog, but the actions of these damaged priests have scandalized us all, and, as Catholic store owners, we hear the complaints more often than most.
 "I used to be Catholic but ever since that scandal, I left.
 No priest can be trusted."
 "Those priests all got away with murder."
 "The Church turned their back on the victims and did nothing."

-Third, and most important, you need to know that the priests who have committed these wicked crimes and all bishops, priests or other Church authorities who either helped them to continue, obstructed justice, or further damaged the victims in any way are not getting away with anything.
+Third, and most importantly, you need to know that the priests who have committed these wicked crimes and all of the bishops, priests or other Church authorities who either helped them to continue, obstructed justice, or further damaged the victims in any way are not getting away with anything.

 We are living in a secular world where we only see a small part of God's plan.
-The vengeance of God upon those who have perpetrated the evilist of acts, especially as ordained clergy, will be a far greater punishment than anything we could ever imagine being inflicted upon them here on earth.
+The vengeance of God upon those who have perpetrated the most evil of acts, especially as ordained clergy, will be a far greater punishment than anything we could ever imagine being inflicted upon them here on earth.
 This isn't just wishful thinking.
-It's Church teaching.
+It's called eternal damnation and it is Church teaching.

 "ETERNAL DAMNATION.
 Finally, this accursed vice leads all, and particularly priests that are infected with it, to eternal damnation.
 St. Peter Damian says that the altar of God receives no other fire than that of divine love.
 Hence he that dares to ascend the altar inflamed by the fire of impurity is consumed by the fire of divine vengeance.
 And in another place, he says that all the obscenities of the sinner shall be one day converted into pitch, which shall eternally nourish in his bowels the fire of hell."